d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 The type of both interfaces is *veth*. veth interfaces always always come in pair connected with a virtual wire.
-The two peered veth can be in different network namespaces which allows traffic to move from on namespace to an other.
+The two peered veth can be in different network namespaces which allows traffic to move from one namespace to another.
 These two veth are used to get outside of the container network namespace.

 Here is what we have found out so far: